Key takeaways:

 Other categories: Some groups of people may also be more likely to have PPD.
 This includes people who are under the age of 20, have an unplanned pregnancy, or experience money or relationship problems.

-Having postpartum depression (PPD) can be hard, especially when you also have a baby to care for.
-Fortunately, there are good treatments available.
-If you’re experiencing symptoms of PPD, reach out to your healthcare provider.
+Having PPD can be hard, especially when you also have a baby to care for.
+If you’re experiencing symptoms of PPD, reach out to your primary care provider or OB-GYN.
 They can help you take the next steps toward healing — in whatever way is right for you.
-This may mean therapy, medication, or simply getting more support.
-After all, if you have PPD, getting help is one of the best things you can do for yourself, your family, and your baby.
+Treatment may include therapy, medication, or simply getting more support.
+Getting help is one of the best things you can do for yourself, your family, and your baby.

 American Psychiatric Association.
-(2020).
-What is peripartum depression (formerly postpartum)?
+(2023).
+What is perinatal depression (formerly postpartum)?

 Centers for Disease Control and Prevention.
-(2022).
-Depression among women.
+(2023).
+Pregnant and postpartum activity: An overview.

 Ghaedrahmati, M., et al. (2017).
 Postpartum depression risk factors: A narrative review.
 Journal of Education and Health Promotion.

-Goodman, J. H., et al. (2011).
+Goodman, G. H., et al. (2011).
 Group treatment for postpartum depression: A systematic review.
-Database of Abstracts of Reviews of Effects (DARE): Quality-assessed Reviews.
+Database of Abstracts of Reviews of Effects.

-National Institute of Mental Health. (n.d.).
+National Institute of Mental Health.
+(2023).
 Perinatal depression.

 Netsi, E., et al. (2018).
 Association of persistent and severe postnatal depression with child outcomes.
 JAMA Psychiatry.